ph7klw76/InverseDesignMRTADF/README.md

 | `--refresh_model_cache` | Ignores and overwrites an existing diagnostics cache.
 Use after changing training/CV code or when forcing a fresh diagnostic run. |
 | `--candidate_geom_cache` | Stores a shared generated-candidate 3D geometry so xTB, sTDA-xTB, and overlap descriptor blocks can reuse the same ETKDG/MMFF and optional GFN2-xTB-relaxed geometry rather than re-embedding the same molecule in each block. |

-Version-string caveat: the uploaded v23 filename and code comments include v23 functionality, but several internal strings still say `v21`, and many carried-forward comments refer to v22.
-This README treats the supplied script as the **v23 pipeline file**, while noting that internal metadata harmonisation is still recommended.

 ---